Maya Millete encouraged to go to safe house before she disappeared, friend says

 CLICK HERE TO GET THE FOX NEWS APP

-While Maya's family awaits Larry's bail hearing on Thursday, they are now praying that he'll have a "change of heart" and lead prosecutors to her remains.
+Maya's family awaits Larry's bail hearing on Thursday and prays he'll have a "change of heart" and lead prosecutors to her remains.

 "We're praying he'll do it for his kids, that he'll let them know where mommy is," Maya Millete's older sister, Maricris Drouaillet, told Fox News last week.
 "We believe he's not that evil."